Visitors to Grafton Presbyterian Church who trust Jesus and their Lord and Savior are more than welcome to join us in the Lord's Supper.

 It is primarily the responsibility of parents to ensure that their children appreciate the significance of the Lord's Supper.

 It can't be expected that young children have the depth of understanding of an adult.
 But it is expected that they should be taught to take the Supper seriously and it is expected that they continually be reminded of the wonderful Saviour Jesus Christ and the salvation that they can have in Him.
+A good guide for whether your child is ready is their confession and ability to understand these words from 1 Corinthians 11:28 "A man ought to examine himself before he eats of the bread and drinks of the cup. "

 How will it work?